ReluctantHacker/notes/physics/NewtonMechanics.md

 Just like time, Here's also a blowing your mind philisophical question, how do we know if the length of two points or two particles maintains the same?
 For example a ruler, how do we know the ruler's length maintains?
 It's not a nonsense question.
 As I said, when we talk about space, everything need reference or so called comparison.
 What should we compare to to confirm that a ruler keep the same length?
 If we reference a ruler to a reference frame.
 It seems to work, but how can we be sure that reference frame maintained?

 > [!NOTE]
 > Again!
-Just like time, you can compare a ruler to another reference frame(could be a bigger ruler or something) to declare if that ruler maintains the same length under that reference frame but this not enough because one can always argue that the reference frame also needs to be comfirmed.
+Just like time, you can compare a ruler to another reference frame(could be a bigger ruler or something) to declare if that ruler maintains the same length under that reference frame but this is not enough because one can always argue that the reference frame also needs to be comfirmed.

 It turns out, as time turns out similarly, we can only BELIEVE a ruler keep it's length.
-Or more precisely we DEFINE a ruler's length fixed so we can used it as reference.
+Or more precisely we DEFINE a ruler's length is fixed so we can used it as reference.

 # Absolute/Relative space time
 Intuitively, we may think that the universe has an absolute reference frame which can be used to compare to any motion.